matuzo/matuzoat/src/blog/12-tips-for-more-accessible-react-apps-slides-react-finland-2019.md

 ![](https://res.cloudinary.com/dp3mem7or/image/upload/v1549208913/articles/react-finland/accessible_react_apps.036.jpeg)

-There's a router called Reach Router that does these things and more out-of-the-box.
+There’s a router called Reach Router that does these things and more out-of-the-box.

 <https://reach.tech/router>